lirantal/learning-http-security-headers-book/README.md

 Sumit Kumar
 FRONT END ENGINEER AND DESIGNER
 > To the point content.
 Short book - this one is just for me as I like books that are short.
 I like the interesting facts about technology terms mid-sections.
 The code examples are good.
 I like the educational approach of Risk→Solution→Implementation.
 I like the use of GitHub to serve the example source code.
 Some topics I found to be complicated, like HTTP Strict Transport Security.

-## In the book

-18 Lessons, 8 Quizzes, 30 Code Snippets, and 19 Illustrations to help you learn.

-Takeaway Skills:

-* Secure web applications using HTTP security headers
-* Understand Content Security Policy
-* Setup Node.js web applications securely
-* Learn how to test and monitor for security headers and vulnerable JavaScript libraries
-* Roadmap for future web controls

 ## Code Samples